aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/bookmarksoutlinelevelcollection/indexofkey/_index.md

 linktitle: IndexOfKey
 articleTitle: IndexOfKey
 second_title: Aspose.Words for .NET
-description: BookmarksOutlineLevelCollection IndexOfKey method.
-Returns the zerobased index of the specified bookmark in the collection in C#.
+description: Discover the BookmarksOutlineLevelCollection IndexOfKey method, which efficiently retrieves the zero-based index of a specified bookmark in your collection.
 type: docs
 weight: 80
 url: /net/aspose.words.saving/bookmarksoutlinelevelcollection/indexofkey/